 The solution: Preheat the Press

 The simple solution is to preheat the table so that, when the press is lifted, there ‘s enough heat left in the table to prevent the paper from cooling too quickly.
 The best way to ensure this with a standard heat press is to close it for five to six minutes before your first transfer.
 If you have to print a batch of transfers, go ahead and set the time and temperature before you send the first print job.
 Unless you’re doing a one-off transfer, this should give you ample time to pre-heat the press before marrying the imaging and transfer sheets.
 After the press has been closed at the set temperature for five or six minutes, press the sheets and peel according to the instructions.
 You should find you have a good clean transfer ready for application on the garment.
-If not, refer to the troubleshooting tips on page two of our Image Clip Laser Dark instruction sheet and adjust your design or process accordingly.
 If you have a good transfer and need to make more copies, close the press for a minute or two between copies for consistent results throughout the job.
 If you’d rather not take the time to pre-heat the table, there is a high-tech option.
 Geo Knight offers a bottom heat attachment for The DC16 Digital Combo and DK8 label press.
 The DC16 option is a 14″ x 16″ platen pedestal with its own temperature controller and digital display.
 It’s easy to install due to the DC16’s convertible design (Fig2).
 At $975.00 it’s not cheap, but it would be an investment in efficiency.

 Teflon Sheet Option